ayansaiyad/ShopContact/README.md

 The application is configured for deployment on Vercel.
 To deploy:

-1. Push your code to GitHub
-2. Connect your repository to Vercel
+1. Set up your project on Vercel
-3. Add your environment variables in Vercel dashboard
+2. Add your environment variables in Vercel dashboard
-4. Deploy!
+3. Deploy!

-## Contributing
+## Privacy and Security

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+This is a private project and the code is not publicly available.
+Please ensure:
+- Keep your Firebase configuration secure
+- Never commit `.env.local` file to version control
+- Regularly update dependencies for security patches
+- Follow Firebase security best practices

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This is a private project.
+All rights reserved.

 ## Support

-For support, email your-email@example.com or open an issue in the GitHub repository.
+For support, please contact the development team directly.